naveenreddy-n/naveenreddy-n/README.md

 <br>

 - 👋 Hello!
-I'm a Data Engineer with over 5 years of experience in building efficient data pipelines and cloud migrations.
+I'm a Power BI Analyst with over 6 years of experience transforming raw data into actionable insights through interactive dashboards and reports.

+- Proficient in building scalable data models, DAX measures, and insightful visualizations using Power BI, with additional experience in Tableau.

-- Expertise in cloud platforms (Azure, AWS), leveraging Python, SQL, and machine learning libraries like Pandas, NumPy, and TensorFlow to drive insights.
+- Strong background in SQL, Python, and cloud data platforms like Azure and AWS to support end-to-end data analysis workflows.

-- I have a proven track record of automating workflows and creating scalable solutions for business intelligence through Power BI and Tableau.
+- Experienced in automating reporting processes and developing dynamic, user-friendly dashboards for business decision-making.

-- Passionate about solving real-world problems using data.
-Let’s connect and explore data-driven solutions! 🏆
+- Passionate about turning complex data into clear, compelling stories that drive business impact.
+Let’s connect and explore how we can unlock value from data! 📊

 <br>